hasankurban/ws/content/authors/admin/_index.md

 - name:

 # Short bio (displayed in user profile at end of posts)
-bio:  I'm a computer scientist & machine learning researcher who loves building intelligent systems to find data-driven solutions to real-world problems.
+bio: As a Computer Scientist and Machine Learning Researcher, I am passionate about developing intelligent systems that leverage data-driven approaches to address real-world challenges.

 # Interests to show in About widget
 interests: